There is no one-time solution to keep our financial data safe. We have to evolve with the criminals.

 SBI’s tweet warned us to only interact with verified handles on social media which declare them as official.
 Anything else should be avoided like the plague.

-Fraudsters have honed their skills to such a level that they have false apps, social media handles, apart from the myriad notorious call centres and websites masquerading as the real deal.
+Fraudsters have honed their skills to such a level that they have false apps, social media handles, apart from the myriad notorious call centers and websites masquerading as the real deal.

 Tavaga is everything you need to start saving for your goals, stay on track, and achieve them in time.